• Skip to primary navigation

 • Tarragon - Grilled chicken, chicken salad

-• Thyme - Potatoes, grilled chicken, pasta, food photography prop
+• Thyme - Potatoes, Peach Sangria Mocktails, grilled chicken, pasta, food photography prop

 • Tomatoes - OK, so definitely NOT an herb.
 These are in my final, corner pot because I overbought on tomato plants and couldn’t find any camomile which is what I really wanted to plant.